cheeven/alfresco-docker/README.md

 * Docker toolbox if you are working on a development machine.
 * Docker machine configured with over 4GB memory and 60GB disk space.
+* A standalone running Postgres Database server.

+## Running

+It is possible to ingest Tomcat runtime configuration during Docker run, with which you can customise your Alfresco server.

+See `run.sh` files under each sub folders.

 ## References